 "The majority of our clients allege harassment occurring precisely when the company claims it was making these reforms, and we can find no one who has heard of a new policy or training initiative,” said Gillian Thomas, senior staff attorney for the ACLU Women’s Rights Project, in a press release obtained by Refinery29.
 “The company has yet to commit to meting out consequences for stores, whether corporate-owned or franchised, where harassment continues to flourish.”

 One former employee, Brittany Hoyos, told the Times she was harassed and touched by a manager who, on at least one occasion, attempted to kiss her.
 Afterward, Hoyos and her family complained to a supervisor.
 She was later was demoted and eventually fired.
-Hoyos is just one of 25 women who are now speaking out about this behaviour.
+Hoyos is just one of 25 women who are now speaking out about this behavior.

 This isn't the first time McDonald's workers have spoken out about these sorts of issues.
 In September 2018, McDonald's workers across the U.S. went on strike in protest of sexual harassment.